rkq/docs/java_platform.md

 **Classpath Scanning**

+###### Environment Abstraction
+The [Environment](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/core/env/Environment.html) is an abstraction integrated in the container that models two key aspects of the application environment: *profiles* and *properties*.
+A *profile* is a named, logical group of bean definitions to be registered with the container only if the given profile is active.
+Beans may be assigned to a profile whether defined in XML or via annotations.
+The role of the Environment object with relation to profiles is in determining which profiles (if any) are currently active, and which profiles (if any) should be active by default.
+*Properties* play an important role in almost all applications, and may originate from a variety of sources: properties files, JVM system properties, system environment variables, JNDI, servlet context parameters, ad-hoc Properties objects, Maps, and so on.
+The role of the Environment object with relation to properties is to provide the user with a convenient service interface for configuring property sources and resolving properties from them.
+**Bean Definition Profiles**Bean definition profiles is a mechanism in the core container that allows for registration of different beans in different environments.
+The word environment can mean different things to different users and this feature can help with many use cases, including:
+* working against an in-memory data source ind evelopment v.s. looking up that same data source from JNDI when in QA or production
+* registering monitoring infrastructure only when deploying an application into a performance environment
+* registering customized implementations of beans for customer A v.s.customer B deployments

+The @Profile annotation allows you to indicate that a component is eligible for registration when one or more specified profiles are active.

+*If a @Configuration class is marked with @Profile, all of the @Bean methods and @Import annotations associated with that class will be bypassed unless one or more of the specified profiles are active.*

+Activating a profile can be done in several ways, but the most straightforward is to do it programmatically against the Environment API which is available via an ApplicationContext.

+In addition, profiles may also be activated declaratively through the *spring.profiles.active* property which may be specified through system environment variables, JVM system properties, servlet context parameters in web.xml, or even as an entry in JNDI (see the section called “PropertySource abstraction”).
+In integration tests, active profiles can be declared via the @ActiveProfiles annotation in the spring-test module (see the section called “Context configuration with environment profiles”).

+Note that profiles are not an "either-or" proposition; it is possible to activate multiple profiles at once.
+*The default profile represents the profile that is enabled by default.
+If no profile is active, the dataSource above will be created; this can be seen as a way to provide a default definition for one or more beans.
+If any profile is enabled, the default profile will not apply.* The name of the default profile can be changed using setDefaultProfiles() on the Environment or declaratively using the spring.profiles.default property.**PropertySource Abstraction**Spring’s Environment abstraction provides search operations over a configurable hierarchy of property sources.
+A PropertySource is a simple abstraction over any source of key-value pairs, and Spring’s StandardEnvironment is configured with two PropertySource objects — one representing the set of JVM system properties (a la System.getProperties()) and one representing the set of system environment variables (a la System.getenv()).
+The Environment object perform sasearch over a set of PropertySource objects.
+The search performed is hierarchical.
+By default, system properties have precedence over environment variables.
+Most importantly, the entire mechanism is configurable.
+Perhaps you have a custom source of properties that you’d like to integrate into this search.
+No problem — simply implement and instantiate your own PropertySource and add it to the set of PropertySources for the current Environment.
+The @PropertySource annotation provides a convenient and declarative mechanism for adding a PropertySource to Spring’s Environment.

+##### Spring Expression Language

+The Spring Expression Language (SpEL for short) is a powerful expression language that supports *querying and manipulating an object graph at runtime*.
+The expression language supports the following functionality:

+* Literal expressions
+* Boolean and relational operators
+* Regular expressions
+* Class expressions
+* Accessing properties, arrays, lists, maps
+* Method invocation
+* Relational operators
+* Assignment
+* Calling constructors
+* Bean references
+* Array construction
+* Inlineclists
+* Inline maps
+* Ternary operator
+* Variables
+* User defined functions
+* Collection projection
+* Collection selection
+* Templated expressions

+The more common usage of SpEL is to provide an expression string that is evaluated against a specific object instance (called the root object).

+**SpEL expressions can be used with XML or annotation-based configuration metadata for defining BeanDefinitions.
+In both cases the syntax to define the expression is of the form #{\<expression string\>}.**
+The variable systemProperties is predefined, so you can use it in your expressions.
+Note that you do not have to prefix the predefined variable with the # symbol in this context.

 ##### AOP

 Aspect-Oriented Programming (AOP) complements Object-Oriented Programming (OOP) by providing another way of thinking about program structure.
 The key unit of modularity in OOP is the *class*, whereas in AOP the unit of modularity is the *aspect*.
 Aspects enable the modularization of concerns such as transaction management that cut across multiple types and objects.
 (Such concerns are often termed *cross-cutting concerns* in AOP literature.)